actualbudget/docs/docs/experimental/goal-templates.md

 |#template schedule full Simplefin | $ 15 | Budget in May |

 #### Available Variations
-Below is a table of the varations of the Schedule template.
+Below is a table of the variations of the Schedule template.
 <!-- prettier-ignore -->
 |Syntax|Description|Example Application|
 |---|---|---|